Zhi-704/Plant-Monitoring-System/README.md

     ```

 > [!NOTE]
 > Ensure that your AWS credentials are configured properly before running the Terraform commands.
-This setup will provision all required AWS resources for running the pipelines and dashboard.
+This setup will provision all required AWS resources for running the pipeline and dashboard.

 ## Archictecture Diagram

-The project architecture is based of the diagram below.
+The project architecture is based on the diagram below.

 ![Architecture Diagram](https://github.com/Zhi-704/C11-Kappa-Group-Project/raw/main/diagrams/Architecture_Diagram.png)